Workplace Setup/Health & Safety

 Performance management, when done correctly, is one of the best things you can do for your employees.
 You are your employee's compass.
 Without feedback, they may wander.
 If you are looking for help setting employee goals, try using SMART goals.

-HR's Learning & Talent Development (LTD) team offers a comprehensive Guide to Performance Management, including the yearly cycle, goals and recommended LinkedIn Learing courses for employees to develop competencies.
+Visit the Employee Success Center for Performance Management for Success.
+This information includes the yearly cycle, goals and recommended LinkedIn Learing courses for employees to develop competencies.

 PRC203, Performance Management, is offered on a regular basis.